 The alternative is going to be electing sociopaths.
 There will be kids groomed in the art of social media management and early on decide that since they want to be president they have to minimize their chance of scandal.
 Our leaders will never be able to say, “I was 15, I don’t know what I was doing.”
 Instead, we’ll have these Machiavellian pod people who at 15 carefully constructed their every sentence so that when “discovered” later on it makes them look better to a bloc of voters.

-I’m not sure if it’s good or bad but it might just be normal.
-Wanting to be loved and seen isn’t a bad thing.
+I’m not sure if it’s good or bad but it absolutely will be the new normal.
+Besides, wanting to be loved and seen isn’t a bad thing.
 People in the 1500s may have been blogging about their cats all day if they could’ve.
 Shit, I know they would’ve, because they kept journals.
 They literally wrote books that were nothing but their own thoughts just so they could later read their own thoughts.

 When I was growing up, he writes realizing he’s not being ironic, a guy had to work to see a woman naked; talk to them, buy them flowers, beg, pray, plow them with alcohol – all tools of the trade.
-And while I respect society accepting that women can also have a healthy sex drive, I could never dream that girls would send nude photos to a guy without giving it a second thought.
-Though I suspect they would refrain from physically flashing a boy, as technology creates the illusion that it isn’t the real world.
+And while I respect society accepting that women can also have a healthy sex drive, I could never dream that girls would send nude photos to a guy without giving it a second thought: though I suspect many of these same girls would refrain from physically flashing a boy, as technology creates the illusion that it isn’t the real world.
 But that’s just a placebo: those pictures exist and the world will see them.
 Everyone is naked and everyone will be seen.

 It’s not a surprise then that Donald Trump was elected.
 He’s famous for being Donald Trump.
 Oh, he’s a real businessman and all but his main business has always been branding himself: Trump Towers, Trump Casino, Trump University, etc… He’s not quite Kardashian-like in being famous for just existing but he’s close.